 Even if someone starts to feel better, there’s a chance they may not be out of the woods yet.

-If you feel as though your employee could benefit from seeing a doctor recommend that they book an appointment with their NHS GP, or a Doctor Care Anywhere GP.
+If you feel as though your employee could benefit from seeing a healthcare professional recommend that they book an appointment with their NHS GP, or a Doctor Care Anywhere clinician.

-Our doctors are on hand 24/7 and can offer invaluable support and advice, helping your employees get back to feeling themselves.
+Our clinicians are on hand 24/7 and can offer invaluable support and advice, helping your employees get back to feeling themselves.
 And helping your work force return to full force.

 Last reviewed 1st August 2022.